wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-windows.md

 6. When prompted, enter the user that you entered when you created the cluster.
 If you provided a password for the user, you will be prompted to enter it also.

-> [AZURE.NOTE] The above steps assume you are using port 22, which will connect to headnode0 on the HDInsight cluster.
-If you use port 23, you will connect to headnode1.
+> [AZURE.NOTE] The above steps assume you are using port 22, which will connect to head node 0 on the HDInsight cluster.
+If you use port 23, you will connect to head node 1.
 For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](/documentation/articles/hdinsight-high-availability).

 ###Connect to worker nodes